Harassment & Discrimination Policy

-- Information: A member of the community may talk with any member of the Sexual Misconduct Board (SMB) about the College’s process regarding complaints of Harassment and with the Title IX Coordinator regarding complaints of Harassment or Discrimination.
+- Information: A member of the community may talk with the Director of Community Standards about the College’s process regarding complaints of Discriminatory Harassment or Discrimination.
 If they wish, a friend or advisor who is an active member of the campus community, and who is not a lawyer, may accompany them.

 - Informal Resolution: An individual alleging Prohibited Conduct as defined above is encouraged to consider informal resolution.
 Informal resolution may take one of two forms.
-A student interested in informal resolution may contact the Title IX Coordinator, who will discuss possible approaches with the student to end the Prohibited Conduct that do not require more formal action.
+A student interested in informal resolution may contact the Director of Community Standards, who will discuss possible approaches with the student to end the Prohibited Conduct that do not require more formal action.
 A Faculty or Staff member interested in informal resolution may contact the Director of Human Resources, who will discuss possible approaches with the Faculty/Staff member that do not require more formal action.

 Informal resolution and/or mediation will not be available in cases involving violence.

-- Formal Complaint: An individual may file a formal complaint by submitting to the Title IX Coordinator information including the time, place and nature of the alleged offense and the name of the Respondent, at a minimum.
-The information must ultimately be recorded in written form by either the Complainant or the Title IX Coordinator.
+- Formal Complaint: An individual may file a formal complaint by submitting to the Director of Community Standards information including the time, place and nature of the alleged offense and the name of the Respondent, at a minimum.
+The information must ultimately be recorded in written form by either the Complainant or the Director of Community Standards.
 The procedures outlined below will then apply.
-(Cases alleging sex, gender-based, sex-based, or sexual harassment or other Sexual Misconduct should be reported to the Title IX Coordinator and/or will be referred to the Title IX Coordinator for resolution pursuant to the College’s Sexual Misconduct Policy).
+(Cases alleging sex, gender-based, sex-based, or sexual harassment or other Sexual Misconduct should be reported to the Director of Community Standards and/or will be referred to the Director of Community Standards for resolution pursuant to the College’s Sexual Misconduct Policy).